 Situated on the Anatolian Peninsula, Turkey straddles both Europe and Asia.
 Expats moving to Turkey will discover that, while the country consists of rolling hills, an elevated central plateau and high Rocky Mountains, it is also surrounded by water on three sides.
 With access to the Black Sea, the Mediterranean Sea and the Aegean Sea, Turkey is blessed with gorgeous coastlines.

-Expats relocating to Turkey find wonderful contradictions are part of a daily life that flawlessly marries the ancient and the modern, and where Europe and Asia meet across the Bosphorus.
-Although there are higher risks of terrorism than elsewhere in Europe, Turkey is still a relatively safe country with low incidences of crime.
+Expats relocating to Turkey will discover wonderful contradictions are part of a daily life that flawlessly marries the ancient and the modern, and where Europe and Asia meet across the Bosphorus.

 Due to the country's strict employment laws, it can be difficult for foreigners to secure a job.
 Despite this, most new arrivals either find employment in finance, tourism or teaching English within the Turkish schooling system.

 Those moving to Turkey should ensure they have all the relevant paperwork in place.
 Visitors are now only able to stay in Turkey for a total of 90 days in any period of 180 days, and visas need to be applied for before entering the country.
 Those wishing to reside in Turkey long term need to obtain a relevant residence or work permit.

-The country’s healthcare system may not be up to the standards that many Westerners are used to.
-However, good private healthcare facilities can be found in the major cities of Ankara and Istanbul.
+The country’s healthcare system as a whole may not be up to the standards that many Westerners are used to, but top notch private healthcare facilities can be found in the major cities of Ankara and Istanbul.
 Many doctors in these facilities will be able to speak English.